Off pist skiing in Japan - Powder, Sushi and Onsen

 • Safety equipment for off-piste skiing (transceiver, shovel, probe)

-• Accommodation in double rooms on the hotel and a few nights in a traditional Japanese guest houses.
+• Accommodation in double rooms at hotel and a few nights in traditional Japanese guest houses

 • All transportation during the week